 Bluetooth blood pressure monitor, by Etekcity — Best lightweight blood pressure monitor

-If ease of use and connectivity is vital to you, Etekcity’s machine is all you need.
+Etekcity’s machine is all you need if ease of use and connectivity is vital to you.
 This Smart Machine offers a simple one-touch operation, responds quickly with your results, and is easily the most lightweight we’ve tested.

 Coming in at just 0.35 lbs, it’s ideal for bringing with you on the go if you have to monitor frequently.
 Fitted with dual-user mode, two individuals can store data for later use and provide it to their doctors.
 You can save up to 90 results per person, resulting in one month of data for frequent users.

 Connect to VeSync with Bluetooth and view past information right from your smartphone.
 Bring it with you to the doctor for ease of use.
-The database is free and offers unlimited data storage, so you’ll never miss it.
+The free database offers unlimited data storage, so you’ll never miss it.

-Results only take around 35 seconds on average.
+Results take an average of just 35 seconds.
 You won’t find a lighter, more mobile blood pressure monitor on the market today.